Bangladesh Kabaddi Federation: History

 Bangladesh Kabaddi Federation was established in 1973 as the Bangladesh Amateur Kabadi Federation.
-It held the first international match against India in 1973.
+It held the first international match against India in 1974, during which the Bangladesh team was coached by Sheikh Shaheb Ali.
 In 1978, it joined the Asian Amateur Kabadi Federation as a founding member.
-The 1990, Asian Games were the first to have Kabaddi in them.
+The 1990 Asian Games were the first to have Kabaddi in them.
 Bangladesh Kabaddi Federation organizes the National Kabadi Competition.